Baade's Window

 Near-Center of the Milky Way with Baade's Window shaded.

 Baade's Window is an area of the sky with relatively low amounts of interstellar dust along the line of sight from Earth.
 This area is considered an observational "window" as the normally obscured Galactic Center of the Milky Way is visible in this direction.
 This makes the apparent Large Sagittarius Star Cloud visible.

-It is named for astronomer Walter Baade, who first recognized its significance.
+It is named for German astronomer Walter Baade, who first recognized its significance.
 This area corresponds to one of the brightest visible patches of the Milky Way.
 It is centered at a galactic longitude (l) of 1.02° and a galactic latitude (b) of -3.92°, which corresponds to a right ascension of 18h 03m 32.14s and a declination of -30d 02m 06.96s, in the direction of the constellation Sagittarius.

 History

 Walter Baade observed the stars in this area in the mid-1940s using the 100 in Hooker telescope at Mount Wilson Observatory in California while searching for the center of the Milky Way galaxy.
 Up until this time the structure and location of the galactic center was not known with certainty.

 In 2006, the Sagittarius Window Eclipsing Extrasolar Planet Search (SWEEPS) conducted an astronomical survey to monitor 180,000 stars for seven days to detect extrasolar planets via the transit method.